 Company Description IBM strives to lead in the invention, development and manufacture of the industry's most advanced information technologies, including computer systems, software, storage systems and microelectronics.
 The company translates these advanced technologies into value for its customers through its professional solutions, services and consulting businesses worldwide.
 The company’s major operations comprise the following segments: Global Technology Services; Global Business Services; Software; Systems and Technology; and Global Financing.
 IBM is headquartered in Armonk, New York.

-Statements on Climate Change "IBM has a longstanding energy conservation goal.
+Did You Know?
+"IBM has a longstanding energy conservation goal.
 By conserving energy, the company also enables the reduction of CO2 emissions - results that are good for IBM's business and that help address concerns over climate change." -- Wayne Balta, Vice President, Corporate Environmental Affairs and Product Safety

 IBM is a global technology and consulting firm which manufactures and sells computer hardware and software, and offers infrastructure, hosting and consulting services